 Please use this page to make comments and suggestions on this ritual and/or to volunteer to help with our holiday celebrations.
-If you fill out this page, please give it to one of the Workmen's Circle volunteers or mail it to Linda Gritz, Chair, Ritual Committee, Boston Workmen's Circle, 6 Webster St., Brookline, MA 02446.
+If you fill out this page, please mail it to Linda Gritz, Chair, Ritual Committee, Boston Workers Circle, 6 Webster St., Brookline, MA 02446, or email your comments to katzgritz@gmail.com using the subject "YK feedback."
+You can also provide feedback easily through this Google Form.